0atman/noboilerplate/scripts/38-autism.md

 The way to make sense of this all, is to find repeated patterns and groupings of traits, the same as we do for the night sky.

-There does appear to be a single core trait, however, which surprised me
+There does appear to be a single autistic core trait, however, which surprised me

 ---